MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

     qsharp.circuit("PrepareCatState")
     ```

-For more information about quantum circuit diagram conventions, see [Quantum circuits conventions](xref:microsoft.quantum.concepts.circuits).
+For more information, see [Quantum circuits conventions](xref:microsoft.quantum.concepts.circuits).

 > [!NOTE]
 > When using `qsharp.get_circuit()`, you can visualize the quantum circuit based on the current state of the program, even if the program contains a `Result` comparison with an `Unrestricted` target profile.
 This is because `qsharp.get_circuit()` uses the current state of the actual simulator, so the position in the control flow and the result of the measurement are known.